-Graduate studies are fundamentally different than undergraduate studies.
+Graduate studies are fundamentally different from undergraduate studies.
 Graduate students are expected to take significant responsibility in determining what to learn and how to learn it.
-Instead of submitting course work to professors, graduate students will often submit or orally present work to their peers for comments, reflection, and ideas for improvement.
+Instead of submitting coursework to professors, graduate students will often submit or orally present work to their peers for comments, reflection, and ideas for improvement.
 Sometimes this involves team projects.
 A research paper at the bachelor's level may primarily require that a student report what authors have said.
 Graduate students will be required to evaluate an author's work, or suggest applications to their ministries.
-In short, graduate students are responsible to take initiative - they are partners with their professors in their own equipping.
+In short, graduate students are responsible to take initiative - they are partners with their professors in their own education.

-Degree Biblical Studies Theological/ Historical Practical Ministry Field Education Electives Total Credits Special Requirements MDiv 12 21 30 6 19 88 Ministry Project Bible Comprehensive Examination
+Degree Biblical Studies Theological/ Historical Practical Ministry Field Education Electives Total Credits Special Requirements MDiv 12 24 36 6 10 88 Ministry Project Bible Comprehensive Examination

-Degree Biblical/ Theological Practical Ministry Professional Studies Field Education Electives Total Credits Special Requirements MA [Theology] 12 6 18 4 8 48 Bible Comprehensive Examination
+Degree Biblical Studies Theologica 1/ Historical Practical Ministry Field Education Electives Total Credits Special Requirements MA [Theology] 9 12 15 4 8 48 Bible Comprehensive Examination